MaxvanderWeide/MaxvanderWeide/README.md

 ## 👋 Hi!
 #### ☀️ I am Max
   and I love creative... creating!
-#### 💻 I work with
-  Python, Java, Angular and more...
-#### 💼 I currently work as
+#### 💼 I currently work on
-  a Dev Cloud Engineer & Software Developer
+  a SaaS application that will change the way developers plan their work
 #### 📚 I am currently studying
-  Software Development
+  Software & Information Engineering